Westminster-Astronomical-Society/observatory_handbook/index.md

-# Welcome to the Blaine F. Roelke Observatory
+# Blaine F. Roelke Observatory

 The Blaine F. Roelke Memorial Observatory (BFRMO) is home to our primary instrument, a Celestron 14-inch Schmidt-Cassegrain telescope previously owned